 Processor: You should get an Intel i5 or better these days.

-Graphics: Getting a discrete is recommended, but not necessary.
+Graphics: Getting a discrete graphics card is recommended, but not necessary.

 Best Laptops for Writers 2021